sarangsurve/sarangsurve/README.md

 📚 I love reading books on **detective fiction**, **financial literacy** & **fantasy fiction** .
 My favorites ones are **The Adventures of Sherlock Holmes** by *Sir Arthur Conan Doyle* in the genre of detective fiction, **Rich Dad Poor Dad** by *Robert Kiyosaki* in the genre of financial literacy and **The Immortals of Meluha** by *Amish Tripathi* in the genre of fantasy fiction.

-✈️ I love **traveling** as well.
+✈️ I love **traveling** as well, even though it's been long time since I last traveled.
 My last trip was a family trip to Ratnagiri in 2020.

 ## 📈 Stats